 - May have unusual reactions to the way things smell, taste, look, feel, or sound

-In addition to these possible characteristics and behaviors, individuals with autism can also present with unique abilities and strengths as well as intense passions and interests.
-Many people with autism have different ways of learning and engaging with the world, and may need understanding, guidance, and modifications to help them uncover the approach which works best for their unique needs.
+Despite these characteristics and behaviors, individuals on the spectrum often exhibit surprising and unique abilities, intense passions, and highly-specific intellectual and artistic interests.
+Many have individualistic ways of learning and engaging with the world, and may need understanding and guidance to discover and master an approach that works best for them.

-Diagnosing autism spectrum disorders can be challenging as there is currently no concrete medical test, to diagnose the disorders.
-Currently, diagnosis is based on observation of development and behavioral symptoms outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-Because symptoms vary considerably from individual to individual, diagnosis can be quite challenging, and because it is a developmental disability, autism may affect an individual differently at different stages of their lifespan.
+There is no approved medical test to diagnose autism.
+Currently, diagnosis in the US is based on observation of development and behavioral symptoms outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+Because symptoms vary considerably from individual to individual, diagnosis can be quite challenging, and since it is a developmental disability, autism affects individuals differently at different stages of their lifespan.
 Full-text of the diagnostic criteria for autism spectrum disorder can be found on the Autism Speaks website.

 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 Arlington, VA: American Psychiatric Association, 2013.